-You will taste naturally sweet peaches, a delicious grain-free biscuit topping, and perfect syrupy goodness in every bite!!
+You will taste naturally sweet peaches, a delicious semi-sweet grain-free biscuit topping, and perfect syrupy goodness in every bite!!
 Not to mention, it goes amazing with a scoop of paleo ice cream!

 Plus, the show stopper of this gluten free peach cobbler is this Homemade Paleo Biscuit recipe that I used for the topping.